11 Signs Your Relationship Is Moving Too Fast (+ 15 Ways To Slow It Down)

 Whilst you don’t need to break things off with them in order to work out whether you are ready for a relationship, you can try to see less of them and test the waters of being in a relationship before fully committing.

 Try to take some time alone and spend it thinking about what you really want and how a relationship might fit into your wider life, goals, and commitments.
-It’s important that no relationship becomes your soul means of personal validation.
+It’s important that no relationship becomes your sole means of personal validation.
 You must keep other dreams and aspirations in sight and continue to work toward those.

 4. Be okay with saying no.

-If things are moving too fast in your new relationship, it will have gained a momentum of its own.
+If things are moving too fast in your new relationship, it will have gained momentum of its own.
 Perhaps you are settled into a routine of seeing each other 3 nights a week and all weekend already.

 But if you want to slow things down, you are going to have to say no once in a while.
 No to dates, no to spending the night at theirs, no to being with them the entire weekend.